-What makes this option even better is that some wireless conversion kits work with aux or RCA cable.
+What makes this option even better is that some wireless conversion kits (my top picks) work with aux or RCA cable.
 That means you can have an old TV that only supports auxiliary jack or RCA and still have a wireless capability!

 You don’t have to worry about nasty adapters that convert old audio connections to HDMI because wireless conversion kits can provide all of your devices with the same reliable connection.

 The installation will also be easier because you don’t need different devices to connect your soundbar to a TV.
 Just connect the transmitter to your TV, then the receiver to your soundbar, and you’re good to go!
 It’ll even come in handy if you’re trying to keep the connection cables out of sight!

 Wireless conversion kits are true plug-and-play systems for your TV and soundbar.
 But before you start looking for the best that you can use, it would be better if you familiarize yourself with the types of wireless speaker converters that you can buy.

 It’ll help you pick the right one for your set up, and, possibly, bring out the best in your soundbar without upgrading your TV.

 Here are the most common types of wireless connections that you can use when connecting a soundbar to TV: